survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 Starting from webpack 4, `process.env.NODE_ENV` is set within the build based on the given mode but not globally.
 To pass the variable to other tools, you'll have to set it explicitly outside of webpack or within webpack configuration.

+T> `webpack.EnvironmentPlugin(["NODE_ENV"])` is a shortcut that allows you to refer to environment variables.
+It uses `DefinePlugin` underneath, and you can achieve the same effect by passing `process.env.NODE_ENV`.

+T> [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) goes a step further and maps environment variables from a dotfile (`.env`) to a build using `DefinePlugin` underneath.

 {pagebreak}

 ## The basic idea of `DefinePlugin`